mvolkmann/mvolkmann.github.com/programming/sed-article.md

 /[A-Z]['a-z]* ([A-Z]['a-z]*)?
 [A-Z]['a-z]*/
 ```

-This regular expression matches the first line of a
+The following regular expression matches the first line of a
 JavaScript function definition with common formatting.
 For example, "`function area(width, height) {`".
 It does not match "arrow functions".